OSU-HPCC/hpc-lessons/07_scaling.md

 749872.mgmt1
 749873.mgmt1
 ```
-> **Do we have a guarantee we can get these results back during class?
-Have we talked to Jesse?** - Jamie

 ## Looking at the Results

-We can check on the status of our results by looking using `cat` to look at the `area.*pbs.o*` files.
+We can check the status of our results by using `cat` to look at the `area.*pbs.o*` files.
 Once all our jobs have finished, we should have output files for all six jobs.

 ```bash
 $ cat area.serial.weak.pbs.o749873